mtstickney/mtstickney.github.com/content/blog/20160127-babble_integration.md

 ## The Wasteland

 Our primary language at work is, to put it politely, underpowered.
-It has no real data structures, only asynchronous networking (but without promises or lambdas), is strictly single-threaded, and has a non-existent standard library.
+It has no real data structures, synchronous and asynchronous networking but without streams or promises, is strictly single-threaded, and has a non-existent standard library.
 Basic tasks like making an HTTP request or sending mail via SMTP are untenably difficult, but still necessary for our application.
 Later versions of the language have a bridge to .NET code, but we can't rely on it being available.

 This came to a head with our previous mail client, which had been copied off a community wiki some time in the murky past.
 It couldn't